 Kyoto Shichimiya Honpo Shichimi Togarashi

 This time I got the latter spice blend, Shichimiya’s Shichimi Togarashi, and used it for the first time in my life.
-It is generally known in Japan that the Shichimi Togarashi blended by Kyoto Shichimiya Honpo (Google Map) is one of Japan’s 3 best Shichimi Togarashi.
+Actually, in Japan, it is generally known that the Shichimi Togarashi blended by Kyoto Shichimiya Honpo (Google Map) is one of Japan’s 3 Best Shichimi Togarashi.

-The product I purchased this time was made up of a bag of Shichimi Togarashi and a small can for the spice mix, so even if you use up the accompanying spice, you can use the container with a refill again.
+The product I purchased this time was made up of a package of Shichimi Togarashi and a small can for the spice mix, so even if you use up the accompanying spice, you can use the container again with a refill.

-Once I opened the yellow bag for Shichimi Togarashi, the aromatic smell of Sansho pepper spread in the air.
+Once I opened the yellow bag for Shichimi Togarashi, the aromatic smell of Sansho pepper wafted out in the air.

-Compared to the 2 Shichimi Togarashi, this Shichimiya’s spice mix is dark brown in color.
-As I wrote above, this is because the spice composition in Shichimi Togarashi depends on the producer, but that results in each Shichimi Togarashi having its own distinctive features.
+Compared to them, this Shichimiya’s 7 spice blend is dark brown in color.
+As I mentioned above, this is because the composition of Shichimi Togarashi depends on the producer, but that results in each Shichimi Togarashi having its own distinctive features.

 7 Ingredients (Spices)

-According to the ingredient list on the back of the yellow bag, this Shichimi Togarashi from Kyoto Shichimiya consists of red chili pepper, white sesame seeds, black sesame seeds, Sansho, green laver (Nori seaweed), green Shiso leaves, and hemp seeds.
+By the way, according to the ingredient list on the back of the yellow package, the Shichimi Togarashi from Kyoto Shichimiya consists of red chili pepper, white sesame seeds, black sesame seeds, Sansho pepper, Ao-Nori (green seaweed), green Shiso (perilla) leaves, and hemp seeds.

-Although Shichimi Togarashi is somewhat spicy in general, this Shichimiya’s Shichimi isn’t spicy at all.
-But instead, it is excellent in smell compared to others, especially the aroma of Sansho pepper.
+In general, Shichimi Togarashi is somewhat spicy and has a mild heat, but this Shichimiya’s Shichimi isn’t hot at all.
+Instead, it is excellent in smell compared to others and is especially characterized by the nice aroma of Sansho pepper.

-Since its aromatic smell is pleasant and delicate, I think the Shichimiya’s Shichimi Togarashi matches especially well with lightly flavored dishes (Miso soup, Udon and Soba, pickles, simmered dishes and so on).
+Taking that into consideration, I think the Shichimiya’s Shichimi Togarashi matches especially well with lightly flavored dishes (Miso soup, Udon and Soba noodle soups, Tsukemono pickles, simmered dishes, or the like).